xamarin/flex/bindings/csharp/README.md

 $ open en.html
 ```

+## Samples

+You will find under the `samples` directory a few projects using the bindings.
+These projects require the Xamarin.Flex NuGet package.

 ## Tests

 The bindings are covered by tests.
 The tests specifically cover logic added by the bindings themselves, the native test suite (in the `tests` directory of the root project) covers the flexbox implementation itself.